cms-patatrack/patatune/README.md

 ## Requirements

-patatune is written for Python 3.9+ and depends on a small set of scientific Python packages.
+PATATUNE is written for Python 3.9+ and depends on a small set of scientific Python packages.
 The following are required to run the library:

 - [numpy](https://numpy.org/doc/)
 - [dill](https://dill.readthedocs.io/en/latest/)